Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 **Mate** &thinsp;&mdash;&thinsp; dev stops, support only.
 The proper time to hand the project over to another team or discuss a remake in other technologies.

+_Sacrifices_ mean not team members or customers, but refactoring (to give up a piece of achieved for the better).

 \___________\
 <sup>⬇️</sup> **Why development?** It lures you in with shortcuts and involves you in positional traps: techno details, design trade-offs, etc.